I still, at the age of thirty-two, don’t really know how to curl my hair.

 And then I started a website.

-One of the beginning steps in promoting a blog or speaking gig is having a consistent headshot that you can share with any venues you speak at or guest blogs you write for.
+One of the beginning steps in promoting a blog or speaking gig is having a consistent headshot you can share with any venues you speak at or guest blogs you write for.

 A good friend had shown me on our senior trip how to use hair gel after a shower to quickly make the beach wave look.
 This continued to be the way I curled my hair for the next thirteen years.